Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Measurement-based perturbation theory

 In a similar manner, we can linearize the integral equations (\ref{VSolutLocal}) around the measured orbit $\mathbf{x}_o(\tau)$ ($t_0\leq \tau \leq t$), substitute the incremental $\Delta \mathbf{x}(\tau)$ with the quasi-linear solution (\ref{GlobalSolutQUASI}), neglect the terms of $C_{lm}\Delta \mathbf{x}(\tau)$ and $S_{lm}\Delta \mathbf{x}(\tau)$, and finally obtain the linear perturbation solution of the velocity as follows: where the coefficient vectors $\mathbf{D}_v^v$, $\mathbf{D}_x^v$, $\mathbf{d}^{cv}_{lm}$ and $\mathbf{d}^{sv}_{lm}$ have been defined as in (\ref{coeffLocalDvv}) to (\ref{coeffLocaldsvlm}), respectively, but computed with the measured orbit $\mathbf{x}_o(\tau)$ instead of the approximate nominal orbit $\mathbf{x}^0(\tau)$.
 If one would be interested in constructing the linear solution of the velocity with the term $C_{20}\Delta \mathbf{x}(\tau)$, one can follow the same approach as in the derivation of (\ref{GlobalLinearXFinalVersion2}), which is omitted here, nevertheless.

-In these two sections, i.e. sections~\ref{AppromAnalNumINT} and \ref{GlobalAnalIntEQ}, we have solved for the orbital position and velocity solutions to the Newton's governing differential equations (\ref{NewtonLAWFinal}) of satellite motion, given the unknown initial conditions $[\mathbf{x}_0,\, \mathbf{v}_0]$, together either with the nominal reference orbit $\mathbf{x}^0(\tau)$ ($t_0\leq \tau \leq t$) or the measured orbit $\mathbf{x}_o(\tau)$ ($t_0\leq \tau \leq t$).
+In the previous two sections, i.e. sections~\ref{AppromAnalNumINT} and \ref{GlobalAnalIntEQ}, we have solved for the orbital position and velocity solutions to the Newton's governing differential equations (\ref{NewtonLAWFinal}) of satellite motion and represented them in terms of the unknown equation parameters and the unknown initial conditions, given either the nominal reference orbit $\mathbf{x}^0(\tau)$ ($t_0\leq \tau \leq t$) or the measured orbit $\mathbf{x}_o(\tau)$ ($t_0\leq \tau \leq t$).
 The derived orbital and velocity solutions can then be used to establish the links between satellite tracking measurements and the unknown gravitational parameters and the corrections to the approximate initial values.
 For more details on observational equations of space measurements, including satellite tracking measurements and satellite-to-satellite tracking measurements, the reader is referred to Kaula (1961a, 1966), Lerch et al. (1974), Long et al. (1989) and Xu (2008).
 By directly applying the least squares principle to the (nonlinear and/or linearized) observational equations, one can obtain the optimal estimate of the Earth's gravitational field.
-We may like to point it out that in the case of quasi-linear perturbation with measured orbits, no iteration will be needed in the least squares estimation of the unknown gravitational parameters, since the perturbation solutions are linear with respect to the gravitational parameters and global uniformly convergent.
+We may like to point out that in the case of quasi-linear perturbation with measured orbits, no iteration will be needed in the least squares estimation of the unknown gravitational parameters, since the perturbation solutions are linear with respect to the gravitational parameters and global uniformly convergent.
 Actually, we even do not need an initial force model, namely, initial approximate values of the unknown parameters $\mathbf{p}$.